sfztools/sfizz-wiki-archive/Curves.md

+## Curve formula

+1. bipolar, from -1 to 1 (useful for things such as tuning and panning, used by CC10 panning by default)
+2. linear inverted, from 1 to 0
+3. bipolar inverted, from 1 to -1

+Trivial implementation.

+4. concave (used for CC7 volume tracking and amp_veltrack)

+TODO

+5. Xfin power curve

+Crossfading formula.
+It's like a typical pan formula for the right channel.

+ARIA's exact formula is `pow(x, 0.5)` with `x=(CCval/127)`

+Another candidate will be `sin(0.5*pi*x)`, for the pan formula already existing in Sfizz.

+6. Xfout power curve

+It's the opposite of Xfin power curve.

+`pow(1-x, 0.5)`

 ## Curve numbers

 When a `<curve>` element without an explicit `curve_index` is met, it takes the next available index starting from 1.